 The Contractor, on the basis of the Principal’s order, shall issue annually its order on decrease or increase in the variable part of the Contractor’s specialist salary to be sent to the Principal for notification.

-The payments under this Contract may be effected in favor of the Contractor by the Principal in Euro, US Dollars or Russian Rubles according to the rate set by the Central Bank of Russia at the date of payments.
+The payments under this Contract may be effected in favor of the Contractor by the Principal in Russian Rubles according to the rate set by the Central Bank of Russia at the date of payments.

-Taxes and duties
+Taxes and Duties

 The Contractor shall pay all taxes, customs duties and other fees applicable and imposed in Russia during the Contract execution.